 Aircraft manufacturing, for example, hit a low point in 2010 after several years of growth, then rebounded and experienced relatively stable year-over-year growth through 2019.
-The COVID-19 pandemic abruptly slowed worldwide deliveries of GA aircraft in 2020 (-9.7%) compared to 2019.
-Deliveries of business jets, turboprops and helicopters in 2020 experienced double-digit declines, while piston airplanes declined by less than 1%.
-2021 yearto-date deliveries (through the third quarter) are showing signs of recovery; year-to-date, third quarter deliveries are up 13% above 2020 totals for the same period.
+The COVID-19 pandemic abruptly slowed worldwide deliveries of GA aircraft in 2020, yielding a 12.9% (476 aircraft) decrease compared to 2019.
+In the same period, business jets declined by 10.3% (66 aircraft), turboprops by 13.0% (84 aircraft), and helicopters by 21.3% (151 aircraft), while piston-powered aircraft declined by less than 1% (3 aircraft).
+2021 deliveries show signs of recovery with total civil aircraft deliveries up 13.4% (431 aircraft).

 The FAA performs an annual assessment of U.S. civil aviation through its FAA Aerospace Forecast.
 The 20-year forecasts are updated annually by evaluating recent events and established trends affecting a wide range of commercial and GA segments.
 Broad economic conditions and current forecasts are examined in order to provide reasonable expectations for aviation within the broader U.S. and global economy.
 The FAA forecasts examine in detail several key aviation industry indicators including fuel prices, production and supply; aircraft manufacturing trends; aircraft ownership trends; fleet and pilot attrition; flight training trends; advances in fuel, engine, avionics, and airspace technology (ADS-B NextGen, etc.); and on-demand air travel.
 This array of factors is reflected in the FAA's overall assessment of future U.S. aviation activity.
-The most recent forecast (released in 2021) has factored in the impacts of the COVID-19 pandemic in both historical data and forecasts.
+The 2021-2041 forecast factored in the impacts of the COVID-19 pandemic (through spring 2021) in both historical data and forecasts.